cmathgit/mosaic-image-generator/README.md

 Sample Mosaic Result with a GRID_RESOLUTION_FACTOR = 7.0

+My wife and I shown in the mosaic below using 9 photos of us as tiles.

 ![Sample Mosaic Result GRID_RESOLUTION_FACTOR = 7.0](mosaic_results/photo_mosaic_cycled_20250402_133331_tile50x50_res7p0.jpg)

 The tile source can include stylistic elements.
 For example: